Nigerian telecoms firms suspend access to Twitter | Technology

 - Nigeria

-The country's main telecoms industry body, the Association of Licensed Telecommunication Operators of Nigeria (ALTON), confirmed the suspension.
-"Based on national interest provisions ... our members have acted in compliance with the directives of the Nigerian Communications Commission," ALTON said.
+Following the suspension, the country's attorney general ordered an immediate prosecution of those who break rules banning Twitter.
+He did not provide details of who would be targeted.
+"Based on national interest provisions ... our members have acted in compliance with the directives of the Nigerian Communications Commission," the Association of Licensed Telecommunication Operators of Nigeria (ALTON) said, confirming the suspension.

 Information Minister Lai Mohammed said on Friday the government had acted because of "the persistent use of the platform for activities that are capable of undermining Nigeria's corporate existence".
 He did not say what form the suspension would take.